Roshan-R/ctoalgo/README.md

 # CtoAlgo :notebook_with_decorative_cover:

-A simple bash script to convert C code to Algorithm-ish formatter
+A simple bash script to convert C code to Algorithm-ish format

 ## Screenshots